 Best Bottles for Colic

-The overall structure of the bottle is phenomenal.
+The overall structure of the Philips Avent Anti Colic Bottle is phenomenal.
 The simple shape makes it a breeze to clean, and many children enjoy the texture of the nipple.

 Although that’s all awesome, we’ll focus on its performance at preventing or curing colic.
 These particular bottles have an anti-colic tube built right into the nipple itself.